J4Numbers/codeandstuff-discord-bot/README.md

 This process is completely manual at the moment (ignoring its relevance in a non-time-based service), but can be automated _with the power of technology_.

+> Due to how the online events are no-longer being run at this point in time,
+> **this repository has been archived** until further notice.
+This means that
+> the service is no longer running as of the **2nd of April, 2023**.
+>
+> The code itself is still available for future users to pick up themselves
+> or to take inspiration from, and the Terraform has been mostly anonymised from
+> the owner's account.
+>
+> Thank you for reading.
+Any further queries can be raised with the owner
+> privately if required.

 ## What does it do